LEIGH ROSE

 A prolific visual artist, genealogist, and scholar, Leigh’s talent and knowledge of cultures is highlighted in her novels.
 At an early age, she developed a talent for poetry and the visual arts and added feature-length writing through adulthood, winning many visual art and poetry awards as well as elected to university positions; Senator, Student Government (Art Department), President of the Student Art League, Publications Committee and Child Care Committee.

 Leigh attended John Bowne High School, in Queens, New York, and her senior year at New York University.
-When Leigh was seventeen years old, she takes her ideas public by organizing human rights discussions, a peaceful Vietnam War protest, and environmental environmental protection awareness by backpacking throughout Canada.
+When Leigh was seventeen years old, she takes her ideas public by organizing human rights discussions, a peaceful Vietnam War protest, and environmental protection awareness by backpacking throughout Canada.
 She considers Canada her home away from home.

 LEIGH’S WRITING STUDIO